-- Botox – wrinkle-prone areas, such as around the eyes and between the eyebrows, are injected with the Botulinum toxin.
+- Botox – wrinkle-prone areas, such as around the eyes and between the eyebrows, are injected with the botulinum toxin.
 The resulting paralysis prevents the muscles from wrinkling the skin.

 - Vascular laser – to remove broken blood vessels from the face or other areas of the skin.

-Some cosmetic surgeries that are designed to reduce the signs of ageing include the eye lift (blepharoplasty) and face lift (meloplasty).
+Some cosmetic surgeries that are designed to reduce the signs of ageing include the eye lift (blepharoplasty) and the face lift (meloplasty).
 Consult with an experienced plastic surgeon and make sure you understand all the potential risks, complications and side effects of surgery.

 Where to get help

 - Signs of healthy ageing skin include thinning, sagging, wrinkling and the appearance of age spots, broken blood vessels and areas of dryness.

 - Some age-related skin changes can be reduced – limit sun exposure, don’t smoke, avoid harsh skin irritants and moisturise regularly.